NiGiga/DatabaseProject/README.md

 ## 🧹 Elimination of Generalizations

 Regarding the **Employee** entity, it was decided to merge the child entities since the access patterns for shift-related relationships are not distinct.
+It was decided to make attribute the role (**Role**) through which the access policy to resources will be decided; for example, through authentication the manager will be able to change shifts.

 ---